pwk4m1/pwk4m1.github.io/reset.md

 	full speed.
 In real world serial conns, you should make sure you're slow enough to everything to work, good luck :)

-	One little sidenote we should be vary of, that I didn't take into account in very long time, and which is why my TinyBIOS thingy is still having some silly design choices, is that even though CS is set to 0xF000, the ES and DS are not.
+	One little sidenote you should be vary of, that I didn't take into account in very long time, and which is why my TinyBIOS thingy is still having some silly design choices, is that even though CS is set to 0xF000, the ES and DS are not.
 This means that to use string operations,